Drblessing/notes/README.md

 # Notes

 Notes from the wild wild west of technology!
+Yee haw

 ## Setup